American Committee of Medical Entomology (ACME)

 ACME seeks to award funding of $1,000 to outstanding recent contributions (within the past 5 years) to the study and/or practice of Medical Entomology that ultimately will contribute to reducing the burden of human diseases transmitted by arthropods.
 This award is designed to encourage and acknowledge significant advances in the field by investigators at any career stage.
 Examples of such advances include breakthrough research findings in vector biochemistry, molecular biology, genetics, genomics, ecology, evolution or significant advances in technologies for vector surveillance or control.

 Nominees/applicants must be a member of ASTMH and ACME.
-This award is supported by a generous donation from SC Johnson to the American Committee of Medical Entomology.
 Women are particularly encouraged to apply.

 Award Recipients